ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 ## Metric spaces
  {#Continuity}

-The concept of continuity was made precise first in [[analysis]], in terms of [[epsilontic analysis]] of [[open balls]], recalled as def. \ref{EpsilonDeltaDefinitionOfContinuity} below.
+The concept of continuity was first made precise  in [[analysis]], in terms of [[epsilontic analysis]] on [[metric spaces]], recalled as def. \ref{EpsilonDeltaDefinitionOfContinuity} below.
 Then it was realized that this has a more elegant formulation in terms of the more general concept of _[[open sets]]_, this is prop. \ref{ContinuityBetweenMetricSpacesInTermsOfOpenSets} below.
 Adopting the latter as the definition leads to a more abstract concept of "continuous space", this is the concept of _[[topological spaces]]_, def. \ref{TopologicalSpace} below.

 Here we briefly recall the relevant basic concepts from [[analysis]], as a motivation for various definitions in [[topology]].
 The reader who either already recalls these concepts in analysis